FaintWhisper/Gecko/README.md

 3. Once finished, all the songs processed succesfully will be fully tagged.

 You can also drag the songs you want to tag to the mentioned script.

+Note: You may experience a bit of delay if you are trying to tag many songs at once, this may occur to avoid exceeding the limit set by the iTunes API service policy.

 ## Contributing